Web Development

 Introduction to Property-Based Testing

-Property-based testing focuses on asserting the validity of general properties across different inputs, enabling comprehensive evaluation of class behavior.
+Property-based testing focuses on asserting the validity of general properties across different inputs, enabling broad evaluation of class behavior under conditions you might not think to test manually.

 Applying Property-Based Testing for LSP Compliance

-- Generate Diverse Test Cases: Utilize property-based testing frameworks to generate diverse inputs and assess class behavior under varying conditions.
+2. Generate Diverse Test Cases: Use property-based testing frameworks to generate diverse inputs and assess class behavior under varying conditions.

 Benefits of Effective Testing for LSP Compliance